autonomio/talos/docs/README.md

 # System Requirements

 - Linux, Mac OSX or Windows system
-- Python 3.5 or higher
+- Python 3.5 or higher (Talos versions 0.5.0 and below support 2.7)
 - TensorFlow, Theano, or CNTK

 Talos incorporates grid, random, and probabilistic hyperparameter optimization strategies, with focus on maximizing the flexibility, efficiency, and result of random strategy.
 Talos users benefit from access to pseudo, quasi, true, and quantum random methods.